davisjoseph6/holbertonschool-machine_learning/README.md

 ## About the Developer

 Hello!
-I'm [Your Name](https://www.linkedin.com/in/davisjoseph767/), a passionate machine learning enthusiast and developer.
+I'm [Davis Joseph](https://www.linkedin.com/in/davisjoseph767/), a passionate machine learning enthusiast and developer.
 I thrive on solving complex problems and building innovative solutions.
 Connect with me on [Twitter](https://x.com/davisjoseph76) to stay updated with my latest projects and insights.
 For more of my work, visit my [Portfolio Project repository](https://github.com/).

 ## Project Description